Duff & PhelpsA PS25 million lawsuit has been initiated against theCrown Office and Procurator Fiscal ServiceOver the scandal of malicious prosecution

 Former Lord AdvocateJames Wolffe, QC, has proposed an “entitled-to-sue” point that states: “Is misfeasance actionable for the pursuer.”

-“Well, we didn’t prosecute Duff and Phelps so where’s the beef?
+Mr Dunlop stated that the defendant was referring to the fact that we did not prosecute Duff and Phelps, which is why the beef is missing.
 Is it possible for a party to be prosecuted but not themselves, and who claims significant reputational harm from a prosecution that was misconduct in public office?
-If so, can that party claim title?
+If so, can that party claim title, or is that actionable?